-Component Description Weighting Duration Paper 1 Paper 1 will consist of data-based questions, which will fall within the Compulsory Part.
+Component Description Weightin Duratio g n Public examination Paper 1 Paper 1 will consist of data-based questions, which will fall within the Compulsory Part.
 All questions will have to be answered.
-50% Public examination Various types of historical sources will be used, which may include extracts from written sources, statistics, and visual materials such as maps, cartoons and photographs.
-13⁄4 hours Paper 2 Paper 2 will consist of seven essay-type questions, of which candidates may attempt any TWO.
+Various types of historical sources will be used, which may include extracts from written sources, statistics, and visual materials such as maps, cartoons and photographs.
+50% 13⁄4 hours Paper 2 Paper 2 will consist of seven essay-type questions, of which candidates may attempt any TWO.
 The questions will fall within the Compulsory Part.
-30% 11⁄4 hours School-based Assessment (SBA) A two-task course assignment related to the candidates' selected electives.
-The weightings of the tasks are as follows:♦ Presentation of study outline10%♦ Study report10% Schools should use standardised School Candidates' SBA Marksheets provided by the HKEAA to submit their students' SBA scores.
+30% 11⁄2 hours School-based Assessment (SBA) A two-task course assignment related to the candidates' selected electives.
+The weightings of the tasks are as follows: Study outline 7% Study report 13% Schools should use standardised School Candidates' SBA Marksheets provided by the HKEAA to submit their students' SBA scores.
+20%

-Theme A (3)(ii) and Theme B (4)(iii)b will only be examined in Paper 2.
+^{} Theme A (3)(ii) and Theme B (4)(iii)b will only be examined in Paper 2.

 Table 5.2 Components of the public assessment for History